bdaiinstitute/spot_ros2/README.md

 Alternatively, a Dockerfile is available that prepares a ready-to-run ROS 2 Humble install with the Spot driver built.

-The Docker image can be built and run with the following commands:
+The Docker image can be built and minimally run with the following commands:
 ```bash
 cd <ROS workspace>/src/spot_ros2
 docker build . -t spot_ros2